adaptivestone/framework-example-project/.clinerules/03-ControllerPattern.md

 - Include internationalization support

 ### 2. Error Handling
+- Framework handles errors automatically (see `.clinerules/07-ErrorHandling.md`)
-- Always wrap handlers in try-catch blocks
+- Do NOT wrap main handler logic in try-catch blocks
+- Only use try-catch for specific non-critical operations (external APIs, logging, etc.)
 - Use appropriate HTTP status codes
 - Provide meaningful error messages
 - Use field-specific errors in the `errors` object